JoseSoteloCohen/Blackout-WordPress-Dark-mode-Widget/readme.md

 ## ⭐ Show your support
 Please ⭐ this plugin if this project helped you!

-Also, it would be awesome if you could leave a review in WordPress if it helped you, you can do that by [clicking here](https://wordpress.org/support/plugin/blackout-darkmode-widget/reviews/#new-post).
+Also, if it helped you it would be awesome if you could leave a review in WordPress, you can do that by [clicking here](https://wordpress.org/support/plugin/blackout-darkmode-widget/reviews/#new-post).

-## 🍺 Buy me a beer
+## Want to help?
 If you like this plugin, feel free to donate:

 * [Donation Page](https://compras.inboundlatino.com/blackout/?ref=github) (Paypal and Credit Card with Stripe)
 * Bitcoin: 12Nth97LEFYFiWJ66PEhHfWbwFPT8fnznN
 * Ethereum: 0x6a5bF47fef1fC52BC41ca190b11E05Ac95490D0a